If you want to learn how to build wealth and live life to your fullest potential you have come to the right place.

 Realistically, you will invest money each month throughout your life which will generate even greater returns because the money has more time to compound and you are investing more.

-Money has a time value too, this is known as the time value of money. $1 today is worth less than $1 tomorrow because interest can be earned on it.
+Money has a time value too, this is known as the time value of money. $1 today is worth more than $1 tomorrow because money today has an earning potential attached to it.

 If you give me $500 today I will gladly give you $500 one year from now because I can take the year to earn interest.